KalleV/test/README.md

-#Generic Dashboard List Settings Configuration Document:
+#Generic Dashboard List Settings Configuration:

 A dashboard is LabShare's way of displaying information to the user about data that is stored in a SharePoint list.
 Follow these steps to create a LabShare dashboard: